Dimpal1999/Dimpal1999/README.md

 - 👋 Hi, I’m @Dimpal1999
 - 👀 I’m interested in Reading and Writing
 - 🌱 I’m currently learning MBA in major- Finance specialization.
-- 💞️ I’m looking to collaborate on Future Ready Talent.
+- 💞️ I’m looking to work in  Finance field.
-- 📫 Mobile no- 9921420769, Email- natani.dimple2gmail.com
+- 📫 Mobile no- 9921420769, Email- natani.dimple@gmail.com

 <!---
 Dimpal1999/Dimpal1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.